-The water furnished to customers in the Mid-Peninsula District is entirely purchased water.
 Cal Water has an annual purchased water supply from SFPUC of 35.68 MGD (39,967) in normal hydrologic years, which is shared among the Bear Gulch, Mid-Peninsula, and South San Francisco Districts.
-The amount available to the Mid-Peninsula District in any given year varies, and depends on the availability of local supplies both in the other Cal Water districts.
-SFPUC sources are expected to provide 100 percent of supply in the Mid-Peninsula District.
+The amount available to the Bear Gulch District in any given year varies, and depends on the availability of local supplies both in Bear Gulch and in the other Cal Water districts.
+SFPUC sources are expected to provide the majority of supply in the Bear Gulch District.

 Based on the contract described in the following section, Cal Water expects this quantity to be available for the length of the contract.
 Although increased levels of imported water may become available after completion of the SFPUC's Water System Improvement Program (WSIP), Cal Water does not anticipate a significant increase in its Supply Assurance over time.
 For planning purposes the imported supply has been limited to its present quantity.
+The purchased water supply agreement is discussed in more detail in the following sections.